 |

-In general, PetFirst Pet Insurance covers diagnostics and lab tests,
+In general, PetFirst Pet Insurance covers examinations, diagnostics and lab tests,

 surgery, treatments, hospitalization, and prescription medications for